anita-owens/Machine-Learning-R/README.md

 The project task is to analyze posts published to the Facebook page of a renowned cosmetics brand.
 The goal is to identify which posts led to the most customer engagement.

-PROJECT 8: CUSTOMER CHURN MODEL
+PROJECT 8: CUSTOMER CHURN

 My personal favorite and a common business task is to identify what factors lead customers to churn and how can we use this data to improve customer retention.
+This project identified core insights for business stakeholders.
+For example:

+     1.Fiber optic service is a pain point for customers, but why?
+Difficult to set up.
+Quality concerns, Can’t stream Netflix, etc.
+     2. Contract type is a no-brainer.
+If you lock customers into a contract, they can’t churn.

+The analysis revealed $2 million USD in lost revenue due to churned customers.